PeRL STUDIES AUTONOMOUS NAVIGATION & MAPPING FOR MOBILE ROBOTS IN A PRIORI UNKNOWN ENVIRONMENTS.

-The Next Generation Vehicle Project is a collaboration between PeRL, APRIL, and Ford Motor Company.
-The project consists of several Ford Fusion Hybrid automated research vehicles that are being used to make progress on automated driving and other advanced technologies.
+The Next Generation Vehicle Project was a collaboration between PeRL, APRIL, and Ford Motor Company.
+The project consisted of several Ford Fusion Hybrid automated research vehicles that are being used to make progress on automated driving and other advanced technologies.

-Our Ford Fusions are equipped with four Velodyne HDL-32E laser scanners, an Applanix POS-LV 420 inertial navigation system, and a single forward-looking Point Grey Flea3 camera.
+Our Ford Fusions were equipped with four Velodyne HDL-32E laser scanners, an Applanix POS-LV 420 inertial navigation system, and a single forward-looking Point Grey Flea3 camera.